EcoJulia/Diversity.jl/README.md

 ## α () - Raw similarity-sensitive subcommunity alpha diversity.
 function α (proportions::Matrix, qs, Z::Matrix)
-communityalpha = α
+subcommunityalpha = α

 ## A () - Raw similarity-sensitive ecosystem alpha diversity.
 function A (proportions::Matrix, qs, Z::Matrix)
 ecosystemA = A

-## β̄ () - Normalised similarity-sensitive subcommunity beta diversity.
+## ϵ = ρ̄ () - Normalised similarity-sensitive subcommunity beta diversity.
-function β̄ (proportions::Matrix, qs, Z::Matrix)
-communitybetabar = β̄
+β̄ is retained for compatibility (= 1 / ϵ), but we believe ϵ (or ρ̄) to be the more fundamental measure.
+This is the evenness of the subcommunity. function ϵ (proportions::Matrix, qs, Z::Matrix) subcommunityevenness = ϵ subcommunityrhobar = ρ̄ = ϵ subcommunitybetabar = β̄

-## B̄ () - Normalised similarity-sensitive ecosystem beta diversity.
+## E = R̄ () - Normalised similarity-sensitive ecosystem beta diversity.
-function B̄ (proportions::Matrix, qs, Z::Matrix)
-ecosystemBbar = B̄
+B̄ is retained for compatibility (= 1 / E), but we believe E (or R̄) to be the more fundamental measure.
+This is the average evenness of the subcommunities. function E (proportions::Matrix, qs, Z::Matrix) ecosystemevenness = E ecosystemRbar = R̄ = E ecosystemBbar = B̄

-## β () - Raw similarity-sensitive subcommunity beta diversity.
+## ρ () - Raw similarity-sensitive subcommunity beta diversity.
-function β (proportions::Matrix, qs, Z::Matrix)
-communitybeta = β
+β is retained for compatibility (= 1 / ρ), but we believe ρ to be the more fundamental measure.
+This is the dedundancy of the subcommunity. function ρ (proportions::Matrix, qs, Z::Matrix) subcommunityredundancy = subcommunityrho = ρ subcommunitybeta = β

-## B () - Raw similarity-sensitive ecosystem beta diversity.
+## R () - Raw similarity-sensitive ecosystem beta diversity.
-function B (proportions::Matrix, qs, Z::Matrix)
-ecosystemB = B
+B is retained for compatibility (= 1 / R), but we believe R to be the more fundamental measure.
+This is the average redundancy of the subcommunities. function R (proportions::Matrix, qs, Z::Matrix) ecosystemredundancy = ecosystemR = R ecosystemB = B

 ## γ̄ () - Normalised similarity-sensitive subcommunity gamma diversity.
 function γ̄ (proportions::Matrix, qs, Z::Matrix)
-communitygammabar = γ̄
+subcommunitygammabar = γ̄

 ## Ḡ () - Normalised similarity-sensitive ecosystem gamma diversity.
 function Ḡ (proportions::Matrix, qs, Z::Matrix)